oholter/LDK2023_collaborative_annotation/README.md

 2. Put a copy of the `config.json` file in the experiment folder:
 `cp gold_creator/config.json [experiment]`

+3. Create empty files for the new gold standard and the order:
+``touch experiment.txt order.txt``

-3. change the content of the copy of the `config.json` file to match the experiment setup you want.
+4. Change the content of the copy of the `config.json` file to match the experiment setup you want.
 Note: You will need to input your API key from OpenAI in this file.

 - Typically the flat file will be the gold-gold file (`gold.txt`) because this is where you take the samples from, this allows copying the F-primes.
-- Both the gold file and the order file are empty (you're creating a new gold standard) when you start a new experiment.
+- The gold file and the order file are the empty files you created above (you're creating a new gold standard) and should be empty when you start a new experiment.
-    - e.g., `experiment.txt` and ``order.txt``
+    - E.g., `experiment.txt` and ``order.txt``

 ## Running and evaluating the experiment